queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 issuer=http%3A%2F%2Fexample.com%2Fissuer
 ```

-The Schema Attestation Document **MAY** tailor the response if a HTTP `Accept` Header is provided.
-If the server cannot
-handle the provided `Accept` Header, The server **SHOULD** respond with `406 Not Acceptable HTTP`

 ## Schema Attestation Document Response

 A successful response **MUST** use the `200 OK HTTP`.
-The Content-Type header **MUST** be used to inform the requester
+The Content-Type header **MUST** be `application/sd-jwt`.

+The document **MUST** return any issuer or verifier Disclosure matching the issuer or verifier provided in any Request
+Parameters.

+### Example

+The following is a non-normative example of a Schema Attestation Document Response including Disclosures for attesting
+issuer `http://example.com/issuer` provided via request parameters"

+<{{examples/01/sd_jwt_presentation.txt}}

-of the format of the Schema Attestation Document.
+Below is a non-normative example of the verified SD-JWT claims the recipient of a Schema Attestation Document would

-* `application/json` where the returned document is an unsigned and plain JSON document
-* `application/jwt` where the returned document is a signed JSON Web token [@!RFC7519]
-* `application/sd-jwt` where the returned document is a Selective Disclosure JWT [@!I-D.ietf-oauth-selective-disclosure-jwt]

-It is **RECOMMENDED** that Schema Attestation Document creators return a Selective Disclosure JWT.
+receive when resolving Selective Disclosures in a Schema Attestation Document.

+<{{examples/01/verified_contents.json}}

 ### JOSE Header

-This section defines JWT header parameters for the JWT and SD-JWT response formats.

-When Attestation Documents are returned as a JWT or an SD-JWT the `typ` header **MUST** be present.

-The following `typ` values **MUST** be used to indicate the type of the relevant JWT:
+The `typ` value in the JOSE Header **MUST** be `schema-attestation+sd-jwt`.

-* `schema-attestation+jwt`: a JWT Response with No Selective Disclosures
-* `schema-attestation+sd-jwt`: an SD-JWT Response which **MAY** include Selective Disclosures

 The following is a non-normative example of a decoded SD-JWT header: